These instructions apply to the DS 7 Crossback Mk1 (X74) 2017-Present.

 Where is the battery on a DS 7 Crossback?

-In the engine bay — including on the E-Tense, where you service the 12 V battery, never the high-voltage system.
+In the engine bay, under a cover you unclip — including on the E-Tense, where you service the 12 V battery, never the high-voltage system.
+It is a standard 12 V battery on all versions.

 Why wait 4 minutes before disconnecting?